VarunSambanni/remote-packet-sniffer/README.md

   npm install
   npm run dev
   ```
-- Navigate to frontend, install dependencies, start the react app and view the sniffed packets
+- Navigate to frontend, install dependencies, start the react app and view the sniffed packets on your device

   ```console
   npm install